 Mattijs would like to add that his Max/MSP set-up was supplemented with CV jit.

 The pleasure of being asked by Roadsworth to write the introduction to the first book chronicling his work was only outdone by seeing the Roadsworth book itself when it arrived in the mail recently.

 I’ve followed Roadsworth’s work with great interest and appreciation over the years.
 His sense of play and imagination in his reworking of the most functional elements of the urban ephemera – its pavement markings and signage – have drawn the sustained interest of street art lovers (and authorities) and made him one of a handful of artists who have moved the goal posts of street art and have changed public perceptions of the form.

 Famously, when Roadsworth was arrested in Montreal in 2004 and brought up on 53 different charges for his work, the local authorities went big with the story.
 Radio shows hosted public call-ins to ask the public what the city should do with Roadsworth now that they caught him.
 The public response caught many by surprise.
 As one caller said, “What should the city do with Roadsworth?
 Leave him alone.”
 The divide between authoritative and public perceptions of street art was on full display.

 I’ve had the pleasure of working with Roadsworth on several occasions, and getting to know him personally over time.
-So when he asked me to write the introduction to what is thus far the definitive book of his work, it was an honour and a privilege.
+So when he asked me to write the introduction to what is thus far the definitive book of his work, it was an honor and a privilege.
 As I write in the introduction: